 The Christian teaching have always emphasised that the pursuit of God, while not in contradiction with material comfort, has nevertheless stressed its incompatibility with unbridled pursuit of materialism.
 It is only apt to state that our dear nation, while in the throes of despicable political leadership, is also groaning under a terrible assault by a cult of religious materialists.
 We are living in an era of religious materialism, also known as spiritual Pentecostalism, and the society is poorer for it.

 The lucrative nature of this modern day pseudo-Christianity can only be explained by the rapid nature of its spread.
 It is particularly endearing to many Nigerians because of its tendencies to revert to traditional means in their efforts to perform miracles.
 Their flamboyance is another attractive feature as this is well attuned to the African psyche that loves all things vain and gorgeous.
-Pentecostal churches and hotels compete for space in
+Pentecostal churches and hotels compete for space in Nigeria while cinema halls, disused warehouses, bars, brothels and night clubs have all been turned to churches.
+To maintain their grip on the people and to assure the comfort of their profit base, these churches have been extremely creative, particularly in the use of the media, radio, television, newspaper, posters, electronic mails and even the internet.
+Even the home video industry has been virtually taken over by the Pentecostal industry (Musa A Guiyab, University of Jos, Nigeria).

 It may be necessary at this juncture to take a look at how much God had blessed his children while preaching the Pentecostal message.
 In the course of waking up the dead and making the lame walk, Nigerian Pentecostals have continued to organise crusades and revivals to bring solutions to the numerous problems afflicting the people.
 Problems such as barrenness, unemployment, financial difficulties, deliverance from ancestral curses, sickness and so on.
 In the course of performing these miracles and wonders, our pastors have not done badly financially.
 Of note is the Christ Embassy Church of Pastor Chris Oyakhilome which has an annual turn-over running into billions of naira.
 David Oyedepo, the general overseer of Living Faith Ministries (aka Winners Chapel) has grown into what is termed “an oak tree in Christendom”.
 His riches are stupendous and his ministry boasts of a 50,000 capacity worship centre known as Cannanland in Otta, Ogun state, along with a private university and many other similar interests.
 Of course, his Holiness rides in a private jet to further enhance the business of his ministry.